Children and Young Adults

 The Presbyterian Home for Children serves children, families, and young adults who seek healing and hope for their troubled lives.

-The Moderate Care Residential Therapeutic Program serves adolescents age 13-17 who have been removed from their homes by the Alabama Department of Human Resources due to abuse and/or neglect and who have emotional and behavioral management problems that interfere with their ability to function in a family or community setting.
+The Moderate Care Residential Therapeutic Program serves adolescents age 13-17 who have been removed from their homes by the Alabama Department of Human Resources due to neglect and who have emotional and behavioral management problems that interfere with their ability to function in a family or community setting.

 Transition to Adult Living